 Prerequisites: Take PO 101 or PO 131.
+Offered: Every other year, Spring

 PO 337.
 Human Rights: Theory and Practice.

 Students address the philosophical fundamentals of human rights while emphasizing the practical aspects of human rights work, the purpose being to understand the ways in which human rights scholars, activists and international and governmental officials argue about human rights and their implementation.